 How do you connect the Sony PULSE 3D Wireless Headset?

-Just like the name suggests, the Sony PULSE 3D Wireless Headset connects to your console of choice wirelessly with a 2.4GHz wireless USB dongle.
+The Sony PULSE 3D Wireless Headset connects to your console of choice wirelessly with a 2.4GHz wireless USB dongle.
 The headset also comes with a detachable 3.5mm cable which you can use once the battery runs out.
-This cable expands compatibility to any platform with a headphone jack including mobile devicesand consoles like the Nintendo Switch and Xbox Series X (through the controller).
+This cable expands compatibility to any platform with a headphone jack including mobile devices and consoles like the Nintendo Switch and Xbox Series X (through the controller).
+Just like the name suggests, it works well with Sony’s console too.

 According to Sony, the PULSE 3D Wireless Headset offers up to 12 hours of playback on a single charge, and in our testing we found the headset actually exceeds that, though not by all that much.
 Playing audio at a consistent output of ~75dB, this headset lasts 13 hours, 24 minutes.
 Battery performance like this is pretty low for a gaming headset—headsets of similar prices frequently pass 24 hours of playtime, and sometimes even crack 30 hours.
 You can always use the 3.5mm connection when your battery runs out, at least.